 Excelling at the bar exam must be a top priority for you if you want to get a job with any of the highest law firms.
 These law firms are often attracted to candidates who are highly credentialed, in terms of their class of degrees at both the university level and the law school.
 In some interviews, hiring managers give more preference to candidates with excellent law school degrees, so it’ll give you an advantage if you have one.

 (2) Focus your job search

 You can’t possibly want your finger on every pie.
-A lady once lost a job interview because she told the interviewer that she could do “almost anything”.
-The interviewer replied that he wasn’t looking for someone who could half-do everything but rather someone who could do one thing to absolute perfection.
+It has been said that a lady once lost a job interview because she told the interviewer that she could do “almost anything,” and the interviewer replied that he wasn’t looking for someone who could half-do everything but rather someone who could do one thing to absolute perfection.
 When your focus is everywhere you weaken your chances to be the ideal candidate for the exact job.